ldijkman/ESPxWebFlMgr/README.md

 Alexander W. on Facebook commented => looks like LCARS

 Wikipedia => In the Star Trek fictional universe, LCARS is a computer operating system.
 Within Star Trek chronology

+an LCARS index /  css skin would be nice for Electra = Start Trek Electra house controlled devices

 https://www.google.com/search?q=lcars